Christian film industry: 20th century

 In the 1940s, Christian film libraries emerged.
 Harvey W. Marks started the Visual Aid Center in 1945.
-Circa 1968, Harry Bristow launched Christian Cinema in a small theater in the Germantown area of Philadelphia, and in the early 1970s, the ministry moved to a theater in Ambler, Pennsylvania.
-Christian Cinema operated a movie theater that showed only Christian films, but closed down in the mid-1990s.
+Around 1968, Harry Bristow launched Christian Cinema in a small theater in the Germantown area of Philadelphia, and in the early 1970s, the ministry moved to a theater in Ambler, Pennsylvania.
+Christian Cinema operated a movie theater that showed only Christian films, but it closed down in the mid-1990s.
 The growth of Christian film libraries led to the Christian Film Distributors Association (CFDA) being formed in 1974.
 The CFDA began holding a conference each year for Christian filmmakers and distributors.
 The Christian Film and Video Association (formerly the Christian Film Distribution Association) gave out Crown Awards for films that "glorify Jesus Christ."

+Spencer Williams's 1941 race film The Blood of Jesus was screened in cinemas and in Black churches.
+The film was produced in Texas on a budget of US$5,000.
+To present the afterlife, Williams used scenes from a 1911 Italian film called L'Inferno that depicted souls entering Heaven and in addition to Williams, the cast was made up of amateur actors and members of Reverend R. L. Robinson's Heavenly Choir, who sang the film's gospel music score.
+The film's commercial success enabled Williams to direct and write additional feature films for Sack Amusement Enterprises, including two films with religious themes: Brother Martin: Servant of Jesus (1942; now considered a lost film) and Go Down Death (1944).

-The 1971 Christsploitation film If Footmen Tire You, What Will Horses Do? was based on a sermon by Estus Pirkle held on January 31, 1968 at Camp Zion in Myrtle with the title "If Footmen Tire You, What Will Horses Do?".
+The 1971 Christploitation film If Footmen Tire You, What Will Horses Do? was based on a sermon by Estus Pirkle held on January 31, 1968 at Camp Zion in Myrtle Mississippi with the title "If Footmen Tire You, What Will Horses Do?".
 The sermon was made available by print, and Estus W. Pirkle joined with filmmaker Ron Ormond in their first collaboration, and converted the sermon into a film.
-The pair made a number of other films, but this first film is the team's most well-known.
+The pair made a number of other films together (The Burning Hell in 1974 and The Believer's Heaven in 1977), but this first film is the team's most well-known.
 The film became widely distributed among churches and church camps in the 1970s.